bernedom/bernedom.github.io/_posts/2022-07-19-software-quality-roadmap.md

 Go through the matrix from the top left to the bottom right always asking: "If you have to choose, would you rather invest into A or into B in the next product increment" and note down the more important quality characteristic.
 Afterward, you count the number of mentions and divide it by the total sum of all combinations to get a percentage value.
 The higher the percentage, the more important a quality characteristic is.
 By comparing the characteristics against each other you avoid having all characteristics with an equal right.
 I usually end up with one or two top contenders, so I prioritize any work that shifts the needle for those characteristics before any other.
 The ranking of the quality aspects can serve to show how relevant they are.

+{%include figure.html url="images/software-quality/preference_matrix.png" description="An example of a preference matrix done in a spreadsheet software"%}

 The last and final step to getting work that benefits the product quality the most into the roadmap is mapping any planned backlog item to the preference matrix.

 ## Mapping Quality Characteristics to Features and Epics

 To find out which feature or story pays for which metric, I like doing a stripped-down version of the [Quality Function Deployment (QFD) method](https://www.sciencedirect.com/topics/engineering/quality-function-deployment).
 For this method, we try to assess the influence of each feature on each quality metric.
 Those features that influence the quality characteristics that got the highest scores in the preference matrix are prioritized first.

+{%include figure.html url="images/software-quality/QFD.png" description="Example for mapping features to the quality characteristics.
+The weights of each characteristic is taken from the preference matrix above." %}

-And finally, we close the circle to the quality assessment we did at the beginning, by checking wheter the prioritized actions are closing the gaps we determined at first.
+And finally, we close the circle to the quality assessment we did at the beginning, by checking whether the prioritized actions are closing the gaps we determined at first.
 If this is the case: good, go on with the backlog.
 If not, either rethink the assessment or find out where there is a conflict between the importance of the quality characteristic as determined in the preference matrix and the target goals set by the quality assessment.

 ## Quality evolves